Claytonia rubra: Description

 Claytonia rubra is usually a spring annual or occasionally biennial plant that overwinters.
 Overwintering plants will have an extremely small tuber.
 Its stems can be 1 to 20 centimeters long.

 All the plant's basal leaves, those growing directly from the base of the plant, are attached by tapering petioles, leaf stems.
 They form a rosette that lays flat to the ground or occasionally is somewhat erect.
 The stems and leaf blades can be green, pink, or a strong beet-red and are usually 12 to 48 in number, but occasionally as few as two or with more than 48 leaves in overwintering plants.
 The shape of the leaves varies from narrowly rhombic to ovate, diamond shaped attached at one of the narrow angles to shaped like an egg with the wider portion at the base.
 Though they can also be spatulate, spoon shaped, or trullate, shaped like a mason's trowel.
 They measure 0.2–2 centimeters long by 0.2–2.5 cm wide.

 There are also leaves on the flowering stems which may be rounded or squared and sometimes fuse together to create a bowl around the stem with a diameter of 0.5–10 centimeters.
 All the leaves possess blunt (obtuse) tips according to published descriptions and taxonomic treatments.

-Each inflorescence has a single bract that is leaflike and mesures 0.3–8 millimeters long.
+Each inflorescence has a single bract that is leaflike and measures 0.3–8 millimeters long.
 The flowers are very small, just 2–5 mm in diameter with petals that are 2–3 mm.
 The flowers are white to pink-tinted in color.